-"This is the first time I had seen a plant like this," said Kandoy.
+"This is the first time I've seen a plant like this," said Kandoy.

 "This is probably Rabona," said Kandoy.
 "Somehow, we still have something to remind us of her.
-I'm thankful we hadn't completely lost Rabona."
+I'm thankful we didn't completely lost Rabona."

-The fruit was called Rabona, then it was called rabonan which we now called rambutan, one of the sweetest fruit we are all blessed to have.
+The fruit was called Rabona, then it was called rabonan which we now call rambutan, one of the sweetest fruit we are all blessed to have.